 Singing dunes, volcanic cinder cones, Lava tubes and endless highways are all found at the 1.6 million acre Mojave Nature Reserve.
-A visit to its canyons, mountains and mesas reveals mines, homesteads, and ghost towns long abandoned and newly reborn.
+A visit to its canyons, mountains and mesas reveals mines, homesteads, and ghost towns long abandon and newly reborn.
+Located between Los Angeles and Las Vegas, with stops like the Bagdad Café (from the movie "Bagdad Café"), Zzyzx and the Nipton Hotel, the Mojave Desert offers motorcyclists somewhere close to far away.